Marines give messages of hope to children in hospital

 |0

-This work, Marines give messages of hope to children in hospital [Image 3 of 3], by Matthew Manning, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines give messages of hope to children in hospital, by Matthew Manning, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT